Our2020View/Our2020View.github.io/awningpower.md

 awningpower5

 My chosen location for the switch did not take into account mounting the switch faceplate – Doh.
 It was going to be very difficult to get a drill bit into the area of the two left hand faceplate holes, so I chose to mount the face plate using some 3M 4950 VHB tape.
-This saved me having to drill into the pedestal again, and risking the drill bit dancing around a bit and marring the surface, even with my best attempts to create a good enough starting point with a centre punch.
+This saved me having to drill into the pedestal again, and risking the drill bit potentially dancing around and marring the surface - even with my best attempts to create a good enough starting point with a centre punch.

 Here is how it ended up looking: